 The GPX4000LZ CO2 Laser Glass Processor Workstation integrates the furnace tower, fiber holding blocks, computer with operation and process development software, and other operational equipment into an easy-to-use rolling cart that can be positioned anywhere in the lab.

 This workstation features automatic XY and rotational alignment of the fiber and is specially designed for processing polarization-maintaining fibers as well as specialty fibers with microstructured cores using the True Core Imaging Technology.
 Precision fiber handlers can translate and position a fiber in XY with a resolution of 0.25 µm and rotate a fiber up to 190° with a resolution of 0.02°.
 The included fiber holders can translate along the fiber axis up to 105 mm or 180 mm using the CO2 laser or filament heating modes, respectively.
 This allows the furnace to heat large portions of the input fiber(s) and is ideal for many applications including thermally diffusing core dopants to achieve low-loss splices between highly dissimilar fibers or for fabricating long adiabatic fiber tapers.
+The fiber holding blocks can also pull vacuum through fiber holder inserts with vacuum holes to help secure the fiber within the insert.

 The workstation includes the fiber holders, optical heads, furnace tower, CCD camera for imaging, PC and monitor pre-installed with the control software, and mirror tower for side- and end-view imaging.
 For operating in the filament heating mode, the workstation is fitted with a high-purity Teflon gas line and a gas regulator equipped with a CGA-580 output port; a DIN 477 Number 6 output port connector is also included.
 Replacement filaments can be purchased separately below.

 Top and bottom inserts for the fiber holders, both of which are required to operate the glass processor workstation, can be purchased separately below.
+Optional multi-fiber holder bottom inserts for making couplers or combiners are also available below.

 Installation and training by one of our application engineers is recommended for this system; please contact Tech Support for more details.